-Fishballs are small balls made with fish paste and seasoning which is usually boiled or deep-fried.
+Fishballs are small balls made with the steamed fish meat, grated carrots, spring onions, chopped onions, chopped garlic, mixed well in a large bowl with seasoning like pepper and salt.
+The mixture is made in small balls and is usually boiled or deep-fried.
 This snack is an Asian cuisine which originated from China.
 How these balls are made were modified through time in simpler versions.
 In the Philippines, fishballs is a popular type of deep-fried streetfood which is cheap and chewy, and comes with a fishball sauce.
 It is commonly eaten as a merienda or snack.

 HOMEMADE FISHBALLS WITH SAUCE

 My family and I were a big fan of Chinese cuisine.
 We have been experimenting creating dimsums and other snacks.
 Some of my favorites were the Chinese kikiam and the bean curd rolls.
 As the commercially available fishballs were already processed, the fish flavor from these modern fishballs are lessened and is very subtle.
 This made me want to make my homemade version of Chinese fishballs which will be made with real fish meat, unlike the processed ones which were mostly made of flour.

 I made my very first traditional fishballs during the time I was learning to debone different types of meat.
 I applied the skills of deboning to the fish and practiced with the fish used in making the fishballs.
 In my version, I used galunggong because that was the only fish available during that time.
 Galunggong is easy to handle since it was a medium-sized fish and its bone structure is not complicated.
 A piece of reminder not to use bangus in making fishballs unless you obtained a filleted one.

 I have been cooking veggie balls for a lot of time so preparing the fishball batter is very familiar to me.
 Frying the balls may take you some time but the traditionally prepared fishballs with real fish meat is definitely worth to prepare.